axgonz/azure-nextflow/README.md

 curl -X POST "https://$az_funcAppName.azurewebsites.net/api/nxfutil?whatif=true" -H 'Content-Type: application/json' -d '{"config_uri":"", "pipeline_uri":"", "parameters_uri":""}'
 ```

+### api/nxfutil_status [GET, POST]

 Progress of the nextflow job can be obtained through `.../api/nxfutil_status`.

-This will peak at the storage queue and summarize the results.
+**GET** This will peak at the storage queue and summarize the results.

 > Important: If no process is dequeueing the messages from the storage queue, only the oldest 32 messages can be summarized.

 ``` bash
 az_funcAppName="myFuncAppName"